Interurbans are trains too!

 [IMG]

-Metro Red Line likes this.
+tonkphilip and Metro Red Line like this.

 19. r_i_straw